matrix-org/rageshake/README.md

 * `version`: Application version.
 Included in the `details.log.gz` file.

-* `logs`: an of log files.
-Each entry in the list should be an object with the following fields:
+* `log`: a log file, with lines separated by newline characters.
+Multiple log files can be included by including several `log` parts.

+  If using the JSON upload encoding, the request object should instead include a single `logs` field, which is an array of objects with the following
+  fields:

     * `id`: textual identifier for the logs.
 Currently ignored.
     * `lines`: log data.
-Lines should be separated by newline characters (encoded as `\n`, as normal in JSON).
+Newlines should be  encoded as `\n`, as normal in JSON).

+* Any other form field names are interpreted as arbitrary name/value strings to include in the `details.log.gz` file.

+  If using the JSON upload encoding, this additional metadata should insted be encoded as a `data` field, whose value should be a JSON map.
+(Note that the values must be strings; numbers, objects and arrays will be rejected.)

 The response (if successful) will be a JSON object with the following fields: